y0nei/FastAPI-fullstack-blog/docs/index.md

 This is a Python application designed to serve as a feature rich personal blogging framework.

-It parses Markdown files organized into numbered folders to generate an easy navigable list of articles.
+It parses Markdown files organized into numbered folders to generate an easily navigable list of articles.
 Thanks to the power of [**FastAPI**][fastapi] and various [**Markdown addons**][1], it simplifies the process of building and managing blogs.